 Our practice concentrates on business and real estate law.
-We regularly work with investors, entrepreneurs, professionals, and small to mid-sized companies, providing savvy, yet straightforward legal services in and near Davis, California.
+We regularly work with homebuyers and sellers, investors, entrepreneurs, professionals, and small to mid-sized companies, providing savvy, yet straightforward legal services in and near Davis, California.

 The following list of services represents merely a few of the highlights of our practice and is by no means exhaustive.

 Buying a home will probably be the largest and most significant purchase you will make in your life.
 It also involves the law of real property, which is unique and raises special issues of practice, and problems not present in other transactions.

 Syndication is the act of bringing together in co-ownership a group of investors to fund the purchase, operations, and eventual resale of an income-producing property.
 There are several benefits derived from syndication.

 Joint ventures are a relatively simple structure through which to develop real estate.
 In their simplest and most typical form, real estate joint ventures combine the real estate expertise of a developer participant with the equity of a capital participant.
 Though this synergy of skills and resources has obvious benefits, poor planning in the initial stages can lead to an ugly break-up.

 Keeping your office and your real estate business compliant with federal, state and local regulations is a constant challenge.
 Justin Lowenthal, an experienced attorney and real estate broker, will help you meet the challenges, bring you into compliance and help you prevent discipline and disputes.

 Starting and running a real estate brokerage involves unique licensing and compliance issues, which makes it much different than a traditional business start-up.
 Attorney-Broker Justin Lowenthal has extensive experience in broker and agent law, and a strong background in business formation and real estate transactions, making him uniquely suited for representing brokers in these business ventures.